 - Wrongful death

-It is our mission at Gallagher & Kennedy to help victims with injuries from auto defects.
+It is our mission at Gallagher & Kennedy to help victims with injuries from defective vehicles.
 We know how to establish liability using evidence gathered from the scene of a car accident and during our investigations.
 We work with subject-matter experts to help demonstrate fault and negligence during insurance settlement negotiations and injury trials.
 Our attorneys can make sure you do not settle for less than the full value of your injuries.
-We can take your product liability lawsuit to court in Maricopa County or anywhere in the country, if necessary.
+We can take your product liability lawsuit to court in Maricopa County or anywhere in the country if necessary.

 The two goals of the civil justice system are to compensate victims for their losses and institute fundamental changes within the industry.
-At Gallagher & Kennedy, we have dedicated our professional lives to the pursuit of settlements and verdicts – not for profit, but for the people of Arizona.
+At Gallagher & Kennedy, we have dedicated our professional lives to the pursuit of settlements and verdicts.
+We don’t work for profit but for the people of Arizona.
 Our lawyers work hard to protect consumers.
 Our Phoenix auto defect and product liability attorneys seek not only to recover compensation for victims but also to force automakers to take better care in the design and manufacture of vehicle parts in the future.

 Who Can Be Held Liable for Defective Car Parts?

-It is up to manufacturers to ensure the reasonable safety of their parts through safe designs, adequate testing and regular inspections.
-Failure to do so, often to save time or money, could lead to auto parts that are unreasonably dangerous for consumers to use.
-When a defective car part causes an accident, an investigation may be necessary to determine the identity of the liable entity.
-The party responsible for paying for damages could be the part manufacturer, vehicle manufacturer or a third-party vendor.
+It is up to manufacturers to ensure the reasonable safety of their parts through safe designs, adequate testing, and regular inspections.
+Failure to do so is often motivated by a desire to save time or money.
+However, skipping trial stages of the manufacturing process could lead to auto parts that are unreasonably dangerous for consumers to use.
+When a defective car part causes an accident, determining liability may require a thorough investigation to uncover who is responsible for a product with a defective design.
+The party responsible for paying for damages could be the part manufacturer, the vehicle manufacturer, or a third-party vendor.